newline-lab/20810209/docs/source/lab1.rst

 Creating a Subscriber
 **********
+Here we want to access the data from the laser.
+We again have to understand which topic it is and the type of it.
+Once you have found these infos you do :code:`rostopic echo /name_of_the_topic`.

 Let's create from command line a new file, named *subscriber.cpp*.
 Here's the template file you can use: